Team

 Principal Investigator

-Katharina Paul is Assistant Professor at the University of Vienna (Department of Political Science and Research Platform Governance of Digital Practices).
+Katharina Paul is Assistant Professor at the University of Vienna (Department of Political Science).
 She obtained her PhD in Social and Political Sciences at the University of Amsterdam in 2009 and joined Erasmus University Rotterdam in 2010 as Assistant Professor of comparative health policy.
 In March 2013, Katharina Paul joined the University of Vienna.
 In June 2021, she was awarded a START Prize by the Austrian Science Fund (FWF) for her project Valuing Vaccination (VALUE-VACC).

 Research interests